Alan J. Fenn

 Dr. Alan J. Fenn is a senior staff member in the RF Technology Group.
 He is currently involved in the development of novel ultrawideband antennas and phased arrays for radar and communications applications.

-In 2000, Dr. Fenn was elected a fellow of the IEEE for his contributions to the theory and practice of adaptive phased array antennas, and he is internationally known for his work in this field.
-He is an author of more than 80 journal articles, conference papers, and patents in the field of antennas and adaptive phased array systems.
+Fenn is a Life Fellow of the IEEE for his contributions to the theory and practice of adaptive phased array antennas, and he is internationally known for his work in this field.
+He is an author of more than 100 journal articles, conference papers, and patents in the field of electromagnetics, antennas, and adaptive phased array systems.
 He is an author of five books and a contributor to the Antenna Engineering Handbook, 5th Edition.

-Dr. Fenn received the 2016 IEEE Aerospace Conference, M. Charles Fogg Best Paper Award, the IEEE Antennas and Propagation Society's 1990 H.A.
+Fenn received the 2016 IEEE Aerospace Conference, M. Charles Fogg Best Paper Award, the IEEE Antennas and Propagation Society's 1990 H.A.
 Wheeler Applications Prize Paper Award, and the IEEE/URSI-sponsored 1994 International Symposium on Antennas (JINA) Award.
-He served as technical program chair for the 2016 IEEE International Symposium on Phased Array Systems and Technology.
-He is currently serving as Technical Program Chair for the 2018 IEEE International Symposium on Antennas and Propagation.
-He has developed an MIT OpenCourseWare online lecture series based on a book that he authored entitled Adaptive Antennas and Phased Arrays for Radar and Communications.
+He served as Technical Program Chair for the 2019 IEEE International Symposium on Phased Array Systems and Technology.
+He served as Technical Program Chair for the 2018 IEEE International Symposium on Antennas and Propagation.
+He developed an MIT OpenCourseWare online lecture series based on a book that he authored entitled Adaptive Antennas and Phased Arrays for Radar and Communications.

 Fenn received a BS degree from the University of Illinois–Chicago and MS and PhD degrees from The Ohio State University, all in electrical engineering.